 Look for Freelance Jobs

-Most freelancing portals charge a small fee, which is payable in advance while registering.
+Something to bear in mind is that most freelancing portals charge a small fee, which is payable in advance while registering.
 Others charge between 5% and 20% of your income as their service fees.
 Therefore, read the terms and conditions of these freelancing portals before signing up.
+If you’re new to freelancing and want to take a risk-free approach then opting for a model that deducts a percentage of what you earn would be better.
+This way you don’t lose money while you’re getting established.

 Also, take a look at how other freelance creative writers in your field are pitching their skills to buyers.
 That would give you a good idea of how to create your own profile for a freelance platform.
 Price your services attractively to get more buyers.